callumcanavan/landmark-detection-and-tracking/README.md

 <img src="https://github.com/callumcanavan/landmark-detection-and-tracking/blob/master/images/example.png" alt="drawing" width="450"/>

-This project was completed as part of the Udacity Computer Vision nanodegree which provided the blank notebooks and several other functionalities.
+I completed this project as part of the Udacity Computer Vision nanodegree which provided the blank notebooks and several other functionalities.
 Algorithm implementations and experiments with parameters/inputs were completed by myself.

 # Depends
 ```